wojtasfi/tutoro_project/README.md

 Teacher recommendation: "If tutor A is learning from tutor B skill X and tutor C is also teaching skill X then recommend tutor C as a teacher to tutor A".

+## FUTURE

+I plan to add more features to recommendation service, make searching based on Elasticsearch.
+Additionally I would like to evaluate rank of the tutors by applying some graph algorithms like Page Rank- I will implement it using Apache Spark with GraphX.